 Centre Visits For Schools

-Due to Covid-19 restrictions announced by the NSW Government, The Japan Foundation, Sydney office is temporarily closed to the public until September 30, 2021.
-We apologise for any inconvenience caused.
+Due to Covid-19 restrictions announced by the NSW Government, The Japan Foundation, Sydney office is temporarily closed to the public.
+Centre Visits are on pause while stay-at-home and other COVID-19 related orders remain.

 Please contact: language(A)jpf.org.au for any Centre Visit related enquiries.